MicrosoftDocs/memdocs/sccm/core/clients/manage/surface-device-dashboard.md

 ## Reviewing information in the Surface device dashboard

 The Surface device dashboard shows three graphs for your environment.
-Starting in Configuration Manager version 1806, clicking on a graph section displays a list of relevant devices. <!--1358654-->

 - **Percent of Surface devices** -Gives you the percentage of Surface devices throughout your environment.